NadiaRubaiyat/Emotion_detection/README.md

 # Emotion_detection
-Current status: bounding box established around eyes, nose and mouth
+Current status: bounding box established around eyes, nose and mouth.
+Feeding the system with the bounding boxed images as attention mask.